xubowenhaoren/phone-app-backup/README.md

 1. BLE contact event exchange: using the open source [covid-watch](https://github.com/covid19risk] platform
 1. (potentially) BLE contact event exchange: using the SG app code if/when it is open sourced
 1. public exposure database: using the complementary [public COVID19 database](https://github.com/covid19database/covid19db-api)
-1. (potentially) pairwise risk estimation: using the [private kit](https://github.com/tripleblindmarket/private-kit/pull/163) project
+1. (potentially) pairwise risk estimation on the phone: using the [private kit](https://github.com/tripleblindmarket/private-kit) project

-### Difference from other projects
+1. (potentially) pairwise risk estimation on the server: using the [SafeTrace](https://github.com/enigmampc/SafeTrace) project

+### Our focus: collaboration, not competition

 We are not building an app.
 We are building shared infrastructure that other apps can use.
 Our app is essentially a showcase and a test vehicle to ensure that the shared infrastructure works.
 We are not sure if we will even release it in the stores.
+Other projects are doing a great job of building delightful apps that provide high customer value.
+We don't want to compete with them.
+We want to focus on enabling collaborations between the various projects, so that we can tackle this global crisis together.

 ### Implmentation strategy